CURRICULUM VITAE

 “Men are Such Dogges: Animal Appetites and the Appetite for Print, 1588-1617.”
 Faculty Research Talk.
 The College of Wooster.
 September, 2010.

 “’Stewes,’ ‘Pewes,’ and the Erotic Productions of Print.”
 Shakespeare Association of America Annual Conference.
 Seminar on “The Marprelate Effect.”
-Washington, D.C.: April, 2009.
+Washington, D.C.
+April, 2009.

 “Ephemeral Intimacies: Elizabethan Productions of Railing.”
-Seminar on “Innovation and Technology.”
-Shakespeare Association of America.
-Dallas, TX.
-March, 2008.
+Seminar on “Innovation and

-“Railing and Queer Homosocial Affect: The Marprelate Pamphlets and Timon of Athens.
-Seminar on “Looking Sideways: Queer Perspectives on Heterosexualites.
-Shakespeare Association of America.
-Philadelphia, PA.
-April, 2006.
+“Railing and Queer Homosocial Affect: The Marprelate Pamphlets and Timon of Athens.”

 “Vitriolic Masculinities: The Anti-Poetics of the War of the Theaters.”
 Renaissance Society of America.
 New York, NY.
 March, 2004.